polkadot-developers/substrate-docs/content/md/en/docs/reference/frame-macros.md

 - [The Little Book of Rust Macros](https://danielkeep.github.io/tlborm/book)

 <!--
-As of January 2021, FRAME based pallets have upgraded their use of macros.
-Refer to [this guide](https://paritytech.github.io/substrate/master/frame_support/attr.pallet.html#upgrade-guidelines) to learn about migrating a v1 pallet to v2 and [this resource](https://hackmd.io/@fscJ0GEvRb2rqALLZB1kfA/SkSerkamt) to learn more about FRAME's version changes.

 cargo expand
 1. Open a terminal shell and change to the `runtime` directory for the Substrate node template.